AlexeyBelezeko/TBIconTransitionKit/README.md

 [![License](https://img.shields.io/cocoapods/l/TBIconTransitionKit.svg?style=flat)](http://cocoapods.org/pods/TBIconTransitionKit)
 [![Platform](https://img.shields.io/cocoapods/p/TBIconTransitionKit.svg?style=flat)](http://cocoapods.org/pods/TBIconTransitionKit)

-Easy to use icon transition kit.
-Build on UIButton with CAShapeLayers.

-### Animated transitions:
+TBIconTransitionKit  is an easy to use icon transition kit that allows to smoothly change from one shape to another.
+Build on UIButton with CAShapeLayers It includes a set of the most common navigation icons.
+Feel free to recolor the them as you like and customise shapes — adjust the line spacing, edit the line width and it's cap.

+Both ways animated transitions:

-- Menu and Arrow
+- Menu to Arrow
-- Menu and Cross
+- Menu to Cross
-- Cross and Plus
+- Cross to Plus
-- Plus and Minus
+- Plus to Minus

 ## Usage